 Marketing Strategy as an Output to Sales Strategy

 As a B2B CMO you are constantly validating your budget.
 Help the C-Suite understand the tie between corporate strategy and elements of the marketing budget.
-If you would like to spend some time with me on this subject, come see me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
-A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.
+If you would like to spend some time with me on this subject, come see me in Dallas at , SBI’s executive briefing center.

 On today’s show, serial entrepreneur Jeron Paul, Cofounder and CEO of Spiff, explains how...

 To say your salesforce is changing is an understatement.
 Not only have there been shifts in adapting...